galpin/pluck/README.md

 ### Column names

-Column are named according to the JSON path of the element in the response.
+Columns are named according to the JSON path of the element in the response.

 However, we can use a different naming strategy by specifying `column_names` to `execute`.